awsdocs/aws-batch-user-guide/doc_source/using-tags.md

 ### Adding tags on an individual resource on creation<a name="adding-tags-creation"></a>

-You can add tags to AWS Batch compute environments, jobs, job definitions, and job queues when you create them\.
+You can add tags to AWS Batch compute environments, jobs, job definitions, job queues, and scheduling policies when you create them\.

 ### Adding and deleting tags on an individual resource<a name="adding-or-deleting-tags"></a>